StanleyMMusial/dodgeball_Stanley_Musial/README.md

 # dodgeball_Stanley_Musial

-1. Pick players

-2. Assign players to a team

-3. Give them new sets of classes
+1. Finish function to designate players.

+2. Create buttons to go along with the player list, allowing the user to pick the team they're going to be on.

+3. Make sure the lists (arrays) update after every button press.

+4. Finish up the team selection.

+5. Run tests.

 Possible tests: